ntwalibas/proto/README.md

 ```

 **Note for Windows:** after installing Bazel, remember to change the options in `.bazelrc` to use
-Windows syntax of forward slahes and colons to pass options to the compiler.
+Windows syntax of forward slashes and colons to pass options to the compiler.

 ## Running